Browse by airline

 Cork to Faro flights

-With over 22 flights every week and 4 different airlines you have a wide option of flights to choose from.
-You can fly non-stop to Faro (FAO) from Cork (ORK) with Aer Lingus or Ryanair or you can choose a stopover via Paris (CDG) or London (LHR) if it suits you better.
+With over 34 flights every week and 3 different airlines you have a wide range of options.
+You can fly non-stop to Faro (FAO) from Cork (ORK) with Aer Lingus or Ryanair or opt for a connecting flight via London (LHR).

 Cork to Faro with Aer Lingus

-You can fly non-stop every weekday except Mondays and Mondays with departure times between 8 am and 19 pm.
+You can fly non-stop every weekday with flights departing between 6:00 am and 7:00 pm.

 The shortest flight time between ORK and FAO is 2 hours and 35 minutes.

-The flight times and layover times in the table above are approximate and vary depending on flight number, aircraft, airline, weather and time of day.ORK-FAO flight routesCork to Faro flight routes illustrated on a map.
+The flight times and layover times in the table above are approximate and may vary depending on flight number, aircraft, airline, weather, and time of day.ORK-FAO flight routesCork to Faro flight routes illustrated on a map.

 Ad